jrdegbe/thamesthrive-api/docs/getting_started/data_flow.md

 !!!
 Tips

-    Event sources can be found in Tracardi GUI under Traffic.
-We have inbound traffic that comes to Tracardi - we call it `event sources`.
+    Event sources can be found in ThamesThrive GUI under Traffic.
+We have inbound traffic that comes to ThamesThrive - we call it `event sources`.
 And there is outboud traffic sometimes called the destination.
 This is the external system that the profile data can be sent when profile changes.